B. Ekbal

 Ekbal Bappukunju is a public health activist, a neurosurgeon, and an academic in Kerala, India and is serving as a member of the Kerala State Planning Board since 2016.
 He was the Vice-chancellor of the University of Kerala during the period 2000–2004.
 He completed his pre-degree from St. Berchmans College Changanacherry.
-He was a member of the Kerala State Planning Board from 1996 to 2000, during which he played a vital role in People's Plan Campaign, a decentralization move by the Government of Kerala.
+He was a member of the Kerala State Planning Board from 1996 to 2000, during which he vehemently opposed Johns Hopkins University from setting a medical research institute in Kerala in 1997.